GilOliveira/giloliveira.net/README.md

 ## Am I being tracked when browsing your website?

 Not by me, analytics are not enabled at this point.
 I also don't log IPs.
 Full privacy policy available at [giloliveira.net/privacy](https://giloliveira.net/privacy).
 The website was also designed not to rely on content from external servers.
-Server is hosted by [Contabo](https://contabo.com) in Germany, data is stored widthin the European Union.
+Server is hosted by [Contabo](https://contabo.com) in Germany, data is stored within the European Union.

 ## Licences

-Code is MIT, content is copyrighted.
-Check `LICENSE.md`.
+Code is MIT licensed, content is copyrighted.
+Check `LICENSE.txt`.